Apex Legends Tier List 2026: The Best Legends Ranked

 1. Pathfinder

-Once the king of movement, Pathfinder is still a fantastic pick.
-His Grappling Hook gives him solo outplay potential that few can match, while his Zipline Gun remains a top-tier team repositioning tool.
+Once the king of movement, Pathfinder is still a fantastic pick for personal glory.
+His Grappling Hook gives him solo outplay potential that few can match.
+The problem is his team utility.

-Gibraltar is a walking fortress, and in coordinated squads, he’s irreplaceable.
-The Dome of Protection is the single best revive/defensive tool in the game, and his Gun Shield gives him an edge in duels.
+Gibraltar is a walking fortress, but he has been largely replaced by Newcastle in the “Anchor” role.
+His Dome of Protection is still the best tool for shotgun duels, and his Gun Shield gives him an edge in 1v1s.

 Catalyst is a control specialist who thrives in the final circles.
 Her ability to block vision, slow enemies, and create fortified positions is invaluable in ranked play.